 In response to the declining health of Biscayne Bay, several federal, state, and local agencies are working on behalf of protecting and conserving natural resources and habitat, which provide a series of economic benefits to the entire State of Florida.
 F.I.N.D is one of these agencies and supports this effort through funding a set of navigation projects to create waterway access and improvement projects.
 The BBRP is a proposed framework under F.I.N.D., created to promote environmental restoration and enhancement of the watershed.
 As part of her internship responsibilities, Casey worked with F.I.N.D’s Miami-Dade Commissioner, Spencer Crowley, advocating for BBRP as a potential restoration framework for Biscayne Bay.
 She created a logo and informational website for the Partnership, as well as a presentation on BBRP for Miami Dade County's Biscayne Bay Task Force (BBTF).
 Learn more about the BBTF HERE and view the full BBRP presentation HERE.

-Presentation slide from BBRP Governance presentation given to the BBTF on February 10, 2020.
+Presentation slide from the BBRP Governance presentation given to the BBTF on February 10, 2020.
 This slide provides a visual road map, detailing the pipeline of a potential restoration project.

 Casey created an outreach strategy by developing recommendations based on her internship involvement and literature review of successful outreach programs outside of Miami-Dade and Broward counties.
 She then compiled a list of NGOs within those counties, which are spearheading outreach and education efforts that educate the public on the history, nature, and challenges facing Biscayne Bay.
 Through her recommendations, she focused on Miami Waterkeeper and Debris Free Oceans, providing detailed examples as to how an interagency collaboration between F.I.N.D. and these NGOs could work together to enhance the achievements of both parties.
 Read Casey’s full MPS internship report HERE.